 Stuffing: Avoid high-fat, high-calorie sausage meat.
 Instead use vegetarian stuffing such as sage and onion or chestnut and cook in a separate dish to the turkey.

-Vegetables: Try to fill at least two-fifths of your plate with vegetables.
+Vegetables: Fill at least two-fifths of your plate with vegetables.
 They are low in calories, help you feel fuller for longer and leave less room for unhealthy foods.
 If possible boil or steam rather than fry.

 After-dinner treat: Of course Christmas wouldn’t be the same without dessert, such as a traditional Christmas pudding or mince pies served with brandy butter, custard or cream.
-Try making your mince pie without its lid, or choose single cream instead of double cream.
-Or make custard with semi-skimmed or skimmed milk.
+Make your mince pie without a lid, and choose single cream instead of double cream or make custard with semi-skimmed or skimmed milk.

 What to drink?